ChainSafe/chainbridge-ui/README.md

 yarn start
 ```

-The codebase is configured to be run against the Geth <> Substrate node that can be set up by following th guide (here)[https://chainbridge.chainsafe.io/local/].
+The codebase is configured to be run against the Geth <> Substrate node that can be set up by following the guide (here)[https://chainbridge.chainsafe.io/local/] or executing:

-All substrate specific configuration should be adjusted in `/src/Adaptors/SubstrateAdaptor.tsx`.
-The substrate adaptor's functionality is divided into 2 portions.
-Should the Substrate chain not implement things using the exact same pallet and method names, the Substrate adaptor will need to be updated to ensure correct operation.

-First, update the `src/bridgeTypes.json` file with the desired Substrate Chain configuration.

-- Home Chain

-  - Get relayer threshold from Chainbridge pallet
-  - Confirming current chainId from Chainbridge pallet
-  - Retrieving user token balance
-  - Handle deposit call `example.transferNative` and listening for emitted deposit nonce `chainbridge.chainNonces`

-- Destination Chain
-  - Subscribe to all `system.events`, parse these and filter all events with `event.section=chainbridge` and `event.method = VoteFor` or `event.method = ProposalApproved` and fire the correct actions against the reducer.
+- `yarn start:substrate` to start,
+- `yarn setup:example` to initialize

+Should the substrate chain you are targetting require different type definitions, these can be updated in `ChainbridgeAPI.tsx`

 ### Build

 Update the configs for the bridge in `src/chainbridgeContext.ts`.
 There should be at least 2 chains configured for correct functioning of the bridge.
 Each chain accepts the following configuration parameters:

 ```
-type BridgeConfig = {
+export type BridgeConfig = {
-  chainId: number // The bridge's chainId.
-  networkId: number // The networkId of this chain.
+  networkId?: number; // The networkId of this chain.
+  chainId: number; // The bridge's chainId.
-  name: string // The human readable name of this chain.
+  name: string; // The human readable name of this chain.
-  bridgeAddress: string // The address on the brdige contract deployed on this chain.
-  erc20HandlerAddress: string // The ERC20 handler address.
-  rpcUrl: string // An RPC URL for this chain.
+  rpcUrl: string; // An RPC URL for this chain.
-  type: "Ethereum" | "Substrate" // The type of chain.
+  type: ChainType; // The type of chain.
-  tokens: TokenConfig[] // An object to configure the tokens this bridge can transfer.
-See the TokenConfig object below.
+  tokens: TokenConfig[]; // An object to configure the tokens (see below)
-  nativeTokenSymbol: string // The native token symbol of this chain. blockExplorer?: string //This should be the full path to display a tx hash, without the trailing slash, ie. https://etherscan.io/tx
+  nativeTokenSymbol: string; // The native token symbol of this chain.
-}
+  decimals: number;
+};
 ```

 ```